univention/univention-corporate-server/doc/architecture/services/app-center.rst

 .. index::
    pair: extended attributes; app center integration

-The App Center uses extended attributes for every app upon installation when the app requires the administrator to enable user accounts for the app.
+The App Center uses *extended attributes* for every app upon installation when the app requires the administrator to enable user accounts for the app.

-Extended attributes require a LDAP schema extension.
+Extended attributes require an LDAP schema extension.
 The App Center creates that schema extension automatically and registers it in the LDAP directory service.
 And it also generates the extended attribute accordingly to use the extra fields added with the schema extension and map them to respective fields in UDM.